Table of Contents

 How will you learn?

-You’ll get to see theoretical concepts put into practice right away.
+In the physics and engineering dual degree program, you’ll get to see theoretical concepts put into practice right away.
 Because our department does not have graduate students, our faculty relies on undergraduates, including first-year students, to initiate and conduct laboratory research.
-After three years at Furman, you will transfer to one of our partner schools Clemson or Georgia Tech to study engineering.
+After three years at Furman, you will transfer to one of our partner schools – Clemson or Georgia Tech – to study engineering.
 When you complete the program in an additional two to three years, you will earn a Bachelor of Science in applied physics from Furman and a Bachelor of Science in engineering from our partner school.

 While many graduates go on to careers in the engineering field, a background in engineering can prepare you for a wide variety of specialties: